cortexproject/cortex/docs/configuration/config-file-reference.md

   # CLI flag: -ingester.tokens-file-path
   [tokens_file_path: <string> | default = ""]

+  # The availability zone of the host, this instance is running on.
+Default is
+  # the lifecycler ID.
+  # CLI flag: -ingester.availability-zone
+  [availability_zone: <string> | default = ""]

 # Number of times to try and transfer chunks before falling back to flushing.
 # Negative value or zero disables hand-over.
 # CLI flag: -ingester.max-transfer-retries